-After searching high and low we found that overall, the best gym towel was also a really good buy, a 2 pack of Fitness Gym Towels by Desired Body.
+After searching high and low we found that of all the best gym towels we chose there was one really good buy, a 2 pack of Fitness Gym Towels by Desired Body.

-I like to use a towel at all times when working out and yes, mopping up the sweat is one thing but it’s not a river and comfort is important too.
+I like to use a towel at all times when working out and yes, mopping up the sweat on equipment is one use but wiping off body bits for comfort is important.

 Another important factor, when sharing equipment is hygiene; I would like to see more people with the right gym towel.
-We’ll come to that later and more besides but first, we have reviewed 5 really good quality towels suitable for sweaty type activities.
+We’ll come to that later and more besides but first, we have reviewed 5 of the best gym towels for quality and price, suitable for sweaty-type activities.